 Oh…and it’s completely clean, gluten free, and dairy free.
 My food sensitive toddler gobbled it up.

-- 2 tsp rice flour (optional) or sub whatever flour you have
+- 2 teaspoons rice flour optional or sub whatever flour you have

 - Place chicken in the crock pot